Written by Ada’s Medical Knowledge Team

 What is schizophrenia?

-Schizophrenia is a mental health disorder which affects the way a person thinks, feels and behaves.
+Schizophrenia is a mental health disorder which affects the way a person thinks, feels, and behaves.
 This occurs as a result of disorganized or overactive brain activity.
 Schizophrenia tends to first occur during the teenage years or in early adulthood.
-The symptoms and severity of schizophrenia can vary widely from person to person, and often begin with subtle symptoms, such as withdrawing from social life and decreased motivation, as well as developing strange beliefs or hearing and seeing things which are not real.
+The symptoms and severity of schizophrenia can vary widely from person to person, and often begin with subtle symptoms, such as withdrawing from social life and decreased motivation, as well as developing strange beliefs or hearing and seeing things that are not real.
 Diagnosis is usually made by a psychiatrist.
 Management is usually provided by an experienced team and involves medication and support.
-Early diagnosis and good management gives the best chance of a full recovery.
+Early diagnosis and good management give the best chance of a full recovery.

 Schizophrenia occurs when there is a disturbance in the chemicals responsible for the brain's messaging system.
 The cause of schizophrenia is not well understood, but it's probable that several factors combine to cause this condition.
 This includes problems that occur during birth, the use of some drugs and experiencing stressful or traumatic events.
 There may be a genetic cause, as schizophrenia tends to run in families.
 Most people with schizophrenia will begin to have symptoms in their teenage years, and most people are diagnosed between the ages of 15 and 35.
 Schizophrenia can affect both men and women.